Atharva2099/280CharsArentEnough/posts/Trip AI.md

 - Offline mode support

 ## Conclusion
-`Trip.AI` demonstrates how LLMs can transform travel planning from a chore into an enjoyable experience.
+Trip AI demonstrates how LLMs can transform travel planning from a chore into an enjoyable experience.
 Whether you use the hosted version or run it locally, the combination of intelligent suggestions and real-time customization helps create the perfect itinerary for your needs.

 Want to contribute or suggest features?
 Check out our [GitHub repository](https://github.com/Atharva2099/Trip.AI)!